TorbenGallobDynatrace/dt-balanka/README.md

 - **ESP32 Arduino App**: Arduino C++ application for the ESP32 and the sensors using the VSCode PlatformIO plugin.
 - **Supabase Backend**: Our backend infrastructure is built on Supabase, ensuring robust data management and seamless integration with our frontend.
 - **React Frontend**: A user-friendly web application developed using React, showcasing game results and detailed player statistics.
+- **PHP Supabase Proxy**: As we did not know if the used HTTP library on the ESP32 will support HTTPS, we build a simple PHP API proxy (which wouldn't have been needed).

 ## Features